janfeddersen-wq/DiagramMagic/README.md

 - Review example prompts in the app

 ## KNOWN ISSUES
 - Draw.io does not cleanly accept certain types or mermaid diagrams .... have to debug draw.io for that.
-Documentation says its fine (https://github.com/jgraph/drawio/issues/5290)
+Flowchart is fine Documentation says its fine (https://github.com/jgraph/drawio/issues/5290)